GoudanHan/APLAS2022/README.md

 <p align="right"><a href="#header">↑Intro</a></p>

 ---------------------------------
 <h3 id="features">   1.
-Impact of features on Diagnosis Accuracy </h3>
+Diagnosis Accuracy of NATE's models under the new metric</h3>
 <br>
-<p>We provide commands for the three ML models used by NATE for you.
+<p>We provide you commands for getting the new accuracy of the three ML models used by NATE.
 Each command takes about <em>10 to 30 minutes</em> to output the <em>final accuracy</em>, which relates to the number of features that you want the model to focus on.</p>
 <table align="center">
   <tr>
     <th></th>